 Federal Deduction for Qualified Business Income of Individuals.
-The 2017 Tax Cuts and Jobs Act added a new section 199A to the Internal Revenue Code providing that non-corporate taxpayers may deduct up to 20 percent of qualified business income from gross income from a partnership, S corporation, or sole proprietorship or deduct up to 50 percent of the greater of W-2 wages
+The 2017 Tax Cuts and Jobs Act added a new section 199A to the Internal Revenue Code providing that non-corporate pass-through taxpayers. taxpayers may deduct up to 20 percent of qualified business income from gross income from a partnership, S corporation, or sole proprietorship or deduct up to 50 percent of the greater of W-2 wages paid by the qualified business or the sum of 25 percent of W-2 wages plus 2.5 percent of the basis of all qualified property.
+Qualified business income is defined as the net amount of income, gain, deductions, and loss.
+A qualified business is a trade or business (not being an employee) that is not a specified service business to include professional practices (e.g., doctors, dentists, accountants), consulting activities, athletes and athletic performances, brokers and financial services, investments and investment managers.